thib76X/MyResumeTH/README.md

 # MyResumeTH
 Here you can find differents examples of IT languages (WebLanguages) and how i structure them (folder structure in REACT, css, php, etc...).
 I did not put the extension (CSS) for other navigator than Chrome.
 So please open them in Chrome.**

+PS:
+I don't put everything on github.
+JS projects are old one.

 You may find interesting README in different folder.
 Nevertheless, some README are empty but you will recognize because generally their name are "file"

 # DESIGN AND ARCHITECTURE PATTERN